hoop33/go-cyberark/README.md

 ## Introduction

 go-cyberark is a client library to talk to the CyberArk Vault API.
 Note that this library is purpose-built for my specific use case, and may not cover your use case.
+Contributions welcome -- see **Contributing** below.

 ## Installation